1st April 2022

 Even more recently, force majeure has arisen in the context of yet another risk facing businesses today: cyber attacks.
 In January 2022, German fuel distributors Oiltanking and Mabanaft announced they had been hit by cyber attacks which had affected their IT systems and had led to significant disruptions to business operations.
 The companies declared a force majeure event in respect of various contracts.

 Increasing numbers of cyber attacks are targeting businesses, with attackers intent on slowing down or even completely halting a business’s ability to trade.
-Whether a cyber attack is capable of being a force majeure event will depend on the specific wording of the contract, but it will be interesting to see the approach the courts take if/when any such cases fall to be decided via court proceedings.
+Whether a cyber attack is capable of being a force majeure event will depend on the specific wording of the contract, but it will be interesting to see the approach the courts take if/when any such cases fall to be decided via litigation.
 Walker Morris will monitor and report on any key developments .

 In the meantime, businesses should give careful consideration as to whether it will be preferable or reasonable for force majeure provisions to cover cyber attacks in their commercial contracts.
 The answer will depend on the nature of the business and contract in question and, in particular, on how central is the issue of cyber security.
 Specialist legal advice will be required.

-Walker Morris’ Commercial Dispute Resolution experts have a wealth of experience in advising clients on complex issues of contractual interpretation and supply chain disruption, including the operation of force majeure and other termination options.
+Walker Morris’ Dispute Resolution experts have a wealth of experience in advising clients on complex issues of contractual interpretation and supply chain disruption, including the operation of force majeure and other termination options.
 The team has significant expertise in providing commercially-focused legal and practice advice to businesses, from both a risk management and a dispute resolution perspective, and taking into account issues arising specifically in the context of Brexit, the pandemic, international sanctions, and more.

 For more detailed legal and practical advice in relation to force majeure per se, please see our earlier briefing